 A just-released study from McLean Hospital finds that esketamine works, but ...

 Posted July 16, 2020 | Reviewed by Ekua Hagan

-In a study of depression treatment released just last week by researchers from McLean Hospital, a renowned psychiatric hospital in Belmont, Mass., authors Ross and Soeteman report that esketamine, a medication for treatment of severe depression, generally does work, and more effectively than standard anti-depression drug treatments.
+In a study of depression treatment released just last week by researchers from McLean Hospital, a renowned psychiatric hospital in Belmont, Mass., authors Ross and Soeteman report that esketamine, a medication for the treatment of severe depression, generally does work, and more effectively than standard anti-depression drug treatments.
 Though not for everyone or 100% effective, it does tend to alleviate a depression's intense dark cloud.
 The drug even has already been approved by the U.S. Food and Drug Administration (FDA) for use in treatment-resistant major depressive disorder.
 That's the good news.

 The bad news: So far at least, the medication is currently too expensive for widespread use.

 While it is similar to ketamine which is delivered intravenously to treat severe depression, esketamine differs in its mode of administration.
 It is a nasal spray.
 Sounds good so far!
 Unfortunately though, at $240 per spray, the cost would be prohibitive for most depression sufferers.